Trev-design/k_bach_stats/README.md

-# A deep dive in distributed systems (in progress)
+# A Deep Dive into Distributed Systems (In Progress)

-## Dev setup almost complete for auth and mailing.
+## Dev Setup Almost Complete for Auth and Mailing

+### Reminder
+- Certificate files, key files, PEM files, and environment files are excluded from version control for security best practices.
+- While the full development environment is still in progress, individual components are already covered by isolated test setups.

-### About auth:
+### Auth Responsibilities
-Auth should:
+The authentication service should:
 1. Authorize users
 2. Store sensitive user data securely
-3. Store sensitive session data securely
+3. Store session data securely
-4. Have a fallback if user forgotten their passwords
+4. Provide a fallback for password recovery
-5. Have some access roles
+5. Implement role-based access control
-6. Start the session
+6. Start user sessions
-7. Refresh the session
+7. Refresh sessions
-8. End the session if the user wants to end the session
+8. End sessions on user request
-9. Some session fallbacks with expiry
+9. Handle session expiry and fallback mechanisms
-10. Interact with the mailer if there is some access to verify
+10. Interact with the mailer service for verification processes

-### About mailer_server:
+### Mailer Service Responsibilities
-Mailer should:
+The mailer should:
-1. Receive some email data
+1. Receive email payloads
-2. Use the right template for the email data
+2. Select the appropriate template based on the payload
-3. Send the email securely
+3. Send emails securely

-### Done:
+### Completed
-- Component lib setup in auth
+- Component library setup in `auth`
-- Component lib tests in auth
+- Component library tests in `auth`
-- Component lib setup in mailer_server
+- Component library setup in `mailer_server`

-### TODO:
+### In Progress / TODO
-- Component lib setup in mailer_server
+- Finalize component library in `mailer_server`
-- Finish the configs for Docker-Compose
-- Docker-Compose setup for the complete app
-- Migrate all together
+- Complete Docker Compose configuration
+- Set up full application stack using Docker Compose
+- Run initial data migration
-- Make a test environment for the whole infrastructure
+- Create a full test environment for the distributed infrastructure